dtaht/blog-cerowrt/content/post/net_neutrality_customers.md

 I've longed for the day where a [comedian like Kimmel could lampoon buffering](https://www.youtube.com/watch?v=bEFqwmqAvYE) - but identify bufferbloat as the cause.
 I've longed for the day where more in
 "pro-user" side of this debate, actually investigated technological solutions rather than political ones, maybe even bought a router with fixes on it.
 I've longed for the day where all sides could have a roundtable discussion over what can be done to make the internet technically better.

 Networks are complex.
-Political solutions overapplied are making things worse.
+Political solutions over applied are making things worse.

 Per that insiders point above - you can buy a router that does fair queuing, today.
 You just can't get one as supplied equipment in the USA.

-One thing that might prove interesting going forward - is politicing for putting configuration of these routers fully in the hands of the users, so *they* can make the choice over what traffic to prioritize if they so choose.
+One thing that might prove interesting going forward - is politicking for putting configuration of these routers fully in the hands of the users, so *they* can make the choice over what traffic to prioritize if they so choose.

 With the collapse of Network Neutrality - the underlying buffering problems will remain. *Even as the big ISPs move the bandwidth sucking services in-house*, those ISPs will retain the underlying buffering problems across their edge connections. *Your* network services will remain flaky, unless those ISPs deploy fixes.

-My hope has long been, that members of the Network Nuetrality movement would *also* enthusiastically adopt techniques that actually make the network better.
+My hope has long been, that members of the Network Neutrality movement would *also* enthusiastically adopt techniques that actually make the network better.
 And permit - more than that, *encourage* - hell, even mandate - the ISPS to adopt things